dagbjorn/microcoffeeoncloud/README.md

 24.02.2019 | Added extra on load testing with Gatling.
 28.02.2019 | Added extra on how to run Microcoffee on Minikube.
 28.03.2019 | Migrated to Java 11.
+03.04.2019 | Upgraded to Docker 18.09.3.
+Stated recommended versions of minikube and kubectl.

 ## Contents